Project for Democratic Union

 The Project for Democratic Union (PDU), is a European political think-tank promoting a full political integration of the Eurozone.
 It advocates for Eurozone member states to unite politically along federal and more democratic lines.
-Originating within Ludwig Maximilian University of Munich, the organisation operates offices in Munich, London, Brussels, Budapest and Lisbon.
+Originating within LMU Munich, the organisation operates offices in Munich, London, Brussels, Budapest and Lisbon.

 History and Political Goals

 The PDU was founded in Munich in 2013.
 It is run mainly by students and has branches in London, Brussels, Budapest and Lisbon.
 Its President and co-founder, Brendan Simms, is Professor of the History of International Relations at Cambridge University.
 The Project for Democratic Union makes the case for a full political union of the Eurozone along federal lines.
 All its contributors are volunteers coming from a variety of nationalities and professional backgrounds.
 Its main focus is on students and young professionals.

 Supporters

 A number of high-profile European politicians, academics and public figures have endorsed the project and support it with their work.
 These are notably the former EU High Representative for Foreign Affairs Javier Solana, the Italian politician Giorgio La Malfa, the British academic Lord Anthony Giddens, the German politician and academic Gesine Schwan, as well as the Hungarian academic and politician Péter Balázs, and Jiří Pehe from the Czech Republic.